sachabarber/MadCapIdea/README.md

 - MongoDB : https://www.mongodb.com/dr/fastdl.mongodb.org/win32/mongodb-win32-x86_64-2008plus-ssl-3.4.6-signed.msi/download
 - Confluence Platform 3.3.0 Open Source : http://packages.confluent.io/archive/3.3/confluent-oss-3.3.0-2.11.zip

-#### How To Run It

-You can run the following powershell script to get all the pre-requistites up and running (assuming you have downloaded them all)
+#### Initial Instructions

 - Download the dependencies above
 - Replace the official confluent-3.3.0\bin\windows BAT files with the ones found here : https://github.com/renukaradhya/confluentplatform/tree/master/bin/windows
 - Modify the confluent-3.3.0\etc\kafka\zookeeper.properties file to change the *dataDir* to something like *dataDir=c:/temp/zookeeper*
 - Modify the confluent-3.3.0\etc\kafka\server.properties file to uncomment the line *delete.topic.enable=true*
-- *PowerShellProject\PowerShellProject\StartPipeline.ps1*

-OR ID WANTING TO RUN MANUALLY
+#### How To Run Using PowerShell

+You can run the following powershell script to get all the pre-requistites up and running (assuming you have downloaded them all)

+- Open PowerShell command line and change to the *PowerShellProject\PowerShellProject\* folder and run *.\RunPipeline.ps1*

+#### How To Run Manually

+Assuming you downloaded all Dependencies and did the initial instructions

 cd C:\Apache\confluent-3.3.0\bin\windows
 zookeeper-server-start.bat ..\..\etc\kafka\zookeeper.properties